 In the 1980s, networking was in its infancy.
 Engineers needed a way to visualize the different elements of a networking system.
-The computing world urgently required a standard language to communicate across companies, business sectors, and cultures.
+The computing world urgently required a standard language to communicate across companies, business sectors and even cultures.
 The OSI model filled the gap, providing a functional way to describe and analyze network structures.

 What is the OSI model (Open Systems Interconnection)?